-- AP/ACE: Advanced Placement courses culminate in a national Advanced Placement examination that is required of all Notre Dame students in AP classes.
+- AP/ACE/Elmira College: Advanced Placement courses culminate in a national Advanced Placement examination that is required of all Notre Dame students in AP classes.
 Courses taken through the ACE program at Corning Community College are also considered "AP level" since a successful grade can be presented for possible college credit.
-AP credit will be awarded for AP courses taken by students prior to coming to Notre Dame as long as they have taken the corresponding AP exam. - H: These honors courses go beyond the work required in the New York State Regents syllabus in scope as well as intensity of material.
+AP credit will be awarded for AP courses taken by students prior to coming to Notre Dame as long as they have taken the corresponding AP exam.
+Courses taken through the agreement between ND and Elmira College, will count as a weighted credit for each semester course taken at EC. - H: These honors courses go beyond the work required in the New York State Regents syllabus in scope as well as intensity of material.
 Students coming to us with high school credits from a previous school should be aware that they will receive Honors credit for only those courses that we offer as Honors courses here at Notre Dame. - R: These courses follow the New York State Regents syllabus. - ST: These courses follow a syllabus mandated by New York State and the requirements for a NDHS local diploma in addition to some elective courses that students may choose to take.